coffe3/brew-time/README.md

 # Brew-time
-This is a simple landing page project for showcasing coffee products.
+This project is a simple landing page for showcasing coffee products.
+It features a responsive design, a product showcase section, and a contact form for inquiries.

 # Features
 Product showcase
 Contact form

 # Installation
-Clone the repository: git clone git@github.com:coffe3/brew-time.git Open index.html in a web browser.
+Clone the repository and open "index.html" in a web browser.

 # Customization
-Replace images in the img directory.
-Modify text content in index.html.
-Customize CSS styles in styles.css.
+Customize images, text, and styles according to your preferences.

 # Contributing
-Contributions are welcome.
-Feel free to open an issue or submit a pull request.
+Contributions are welcome!
+Feel free to suggest improvements or report issues.